"Give me Librium or give me meth."

 drops below once every eight months, I would definitely look into

-it.
-Well, that's about it for me folks.
-Goodbye." - "Look, you stupid bastard.
+- "Look, you stupid bastard.
 You've got no arms left."
-"I

 don't want to talk to you no more, you empty-headed animal food trough